-- Green lipped mussels – help relieve arthritis signs by reducing joint inflammations.
+- Green-lipped mussels – help relieve arthritis signs by reducing joint inflammations.
 They also strengthen bones and protect cartilage.
-You can give your dog this powdered supplement by adding it in the food.
+You can give your dog this powdered supplement by adding it to the food.

 - Eggshell membrane – rich in several components that promote healthy joints, including glucosamine, chondroitin, and hyaluronic acid.
 There are specifically formulated eggshell membrane soft chews for pets.

 If you have doubts about choosing the best joint supplement for your dog, do not hesitate to consult with your veterinarian.